 If you’re having friends or family over this weekend, this is a really easy appetizer you can put together the night before, or just before everyone arrives.
 Either way, it’s fast, it’s delicious, and you’ll probably want to make a double batch.

 Plus, this salsa is incredibly versatile.
 While it’s the perfect excuse to kill a whole bag of corn chips, I also love it on top of simple grilled fish, shrimp or steak.
 OR, try it on grilled fish tacos, if you’re into that sort of thing. 😉

 A quick note on spiciness.
 I am very often accused of being a baby when it comes to spicy foods, and I blame my taste buds.
-They just have a lot of feelings, you know what I mean?
-Case in point I think this salsa has a little kick, but some of my frequent recipe tasters (aka friends) do not.
+Case in point, I think this salsa has a little kick, but some of my frequent recipe tasters (aka friends) do not.
 If you like your salsa to have more of a kick, add a pinch of cayenne pepper to the bowl.
 And no matter how you like your salsa, I think you’ll find yourself coming back to this one every summer.